giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 Your Kubernetes cluster will have a Storage Class `ebs-csi` deployed, once you installed the `aws-ebs-csi-driver-app` from _Giant Swarm Playground_ catalog.

-The storage class supports volume encryption and resizing by default.
+The storage class offers volume encryption and allows resizing by default.

 ## Creating Persistent Volumes